MicrosoftDocs/microsoft-academic-services/academic-services/graph/import-pysparkmagclass.md

 ---
 # Import PySparkMagClass (PySpark)

-## Import PySparkMagClass.py as a shared notebook
+## Import PySparkMagClass.py notebook

-In this section, you import PySparkMagClass.py as a shared notebook in Azure Databricks workspace.
+In this section, you import PySparkMagClass.py notebook to Azure Databricks workspace.
 You could run this utility notebook from other notebooks later.

 1. Save samples\PySparkMagClass.py in MAG dataset to local drive.